As a website owner, the last thing you want to do is to learn the hard way that you have broken the law.

 - External Links Policy

-- Financial Disclaimers (if your website provides general financial information)
+- Financial Disclaimers (e.g. if your website provides general content about financial areas or income opportunities)

 Types Of Disclosure Pages